 The TMJ is the articulation that connects the lower jaw to the temporal bone of the skull.
-It allows us to make many movements, such as opening and closing your mouth, yawning, chewing and speaking.
-Without it, we would not be able to do these things, which is why it is essential to have a healthy TMJ for better quality of life.
+It allows us to make many movements, such as opening and closing our mouths, yawning, chewing and speaking.
+Without it, we would not be able to do these things, which is why it is essential to have a healthy TMJ for a better quality of life.

 If you have a problem with it, you probably have a temporomandibular joint disorder (TMD), and you must visit a dentist in Kendall who can help you determine the issue and how to treat it.
 Among the symptoms of TMD, you may find the following:

 - Jaw pain, neck pain, ear pain, or a combination of them

 - Pain in your face

 - A clicking sound when you open and close your mouth